alainglez/go-smoke/README.md

  OnlineCheckIn  "TO DO"

-/smoketests             Post                Runs a smoke test.
-Host IP, site name from JSON data on Http request Body.
-JWT on Header.

 TO DO: Add URIs for reporting, updating and deleting previouly created users, sites, URLs and smoke tests.